Using the Pygmalion Effect in sportHow coaching expectations influence athlete outcomes

 Pygmalion in sport starts with coaches who modify their own behavior by treating all athletes as if they have high potential.

-Trevor Ragan at the Learner Lab has produced a video featuring Robert Rosenthal that discusses the experiments that got the whole idea going and the surprising proposition that student success may depend more on teacher expectations rather than the students themselves.
+Trevor Ragan at the Learner Lab has produced a video featuring Robert Rosenthal that discusses the experiments that got the whole idea going and the surprising proposition that student success may depend more on teacher expectations than on the students themselves.
 Think about that for a moment and then watch the video.

 High expectations lead to improved performance